 Row data

-Rows in Highcharts Grid are derived from the underlying dataTable.
-Each column contributes one value per row, and the row index defines which values are grouped together.
+Rows in Highcharts Grid are served by the configured grid.dataProvider.
+Each column contributes one value per row, and the row index defines which values are grouped together in the current presentation dataset.

 Row data in configuration